 This course will provide students with theory and methodology basic to the patient medical history and physical evaluation as performed by physicians and physician assistants.
 This course will also serve to give students an overview of both the profession and the practice of physical therapy, including practice settings, laws, policies, and regulations as well as functions, disorders, and therapeutic modalities utilized to restore function.
-Lastly, an overview of the occupational therapy profession and occupation science is provided.
+Lastly, an overview of oral systemic health is provided linking overall health to dental health.
 Admittance to MAMS program or permission of the MAMS director is required.